Thumbnail

 Working with a faculty mentor, students have conducted research on:

-A degree in Human Services at Assumption University combines theoretical knowledge and theory-driven skills classes along with a semester-long full-time internship that will prepare you for either a career in Human Services or graduate school in a number of disciplines including child life, counseling, social work, occupational therapy, physical therapy, speech and language pathology, and many more.
+This degree at Assumption University combines theoretical knowledge and theory-driven skills classes along with a semester-long full-time internship that will prepare you for either a career in Human Services or graduate school in a number of disciplines including child life, counseling, social work, occupational therapy, physical therapy, speech and language pathology, and many more.

 NACP

 Students who complete the course, HUS/SOC/CRM 301 Victim Advocacy: Working with Survivors of Violence will be eligible, at minimum, for the NACP Provisional Credential, but potentially at a higher level of Credentialing based upon their verifiable field experience.
-For more information, please visit https://www.thenacp.org/.
+For more information, please visit the NACP.

 Program Contact